chamikarajayasekara/swivelTechPracticleAssignment/practicle-assignment/README.md

     pages   - main index , app file and all the route base pages consist store- holds Redux main store slices and reducers types – interfaces hold in this folder

+### Added enhancement
+    All the rest operations handled by the single functin (apis\restOperationsHelper.ts)